Summer Research at Fisher

 - Faculty can mentor a maximum of 2 Summer Fellows students

-- Past Summer Fellows awardees are ineligible and are encouraged to explore other opportunities with help from the Center for Student Research & Creative Work.
+- Past Summer Fellows awardees are ineligible (with the exception of the Presidential Research Fellows special project, see below) and are encouraged to explore other opportunities with help from the Center for Student Research & Creative Work.

-Options for Student Support (students and mentors decide & provide justification):
+Options for Student Support (students and mentors decide and provide justification):

-- Tuition waiver (for 1-3 credits; 1 credit = 35 hours total for the 10 weeks) OR Summer stipend of up to $3,640 (depending on the number of hours per week for 10 weeks)
+- Tuition waiver (for 1-3 credits; 1 credit = 35 hours total for the 10 weeks) OR summer stipend of up to $4,130 (depending on the number of hours per week for 10 weeks)

 Request for Supplemental Project Support (justification required):